performant-software/Neatline/README.md

   * Import or create records for your exhibit.
 Records represent anything at all - buildings, letters, people, events, physical objects, or interpretive sketchwork.
 If you already have an Omeka collection, Neatline integrates deeply with your existing content.

+  * Create custom layouts by toggling viewports on and off, changing their proportions, and dragging them into different arrangements.

   * Plot records on maps and timelines with complex vector drawings, points, and spans.
 Set colors, opacities, line thicknesses, point radii, and uncertainty gradients.

   * Add popup bubbles and define interactions among the map, timeline, and a content-browser pane, which can house everything from short captions to long-format interpretive prose.

-  * Connect your exhibits with web map services delivered by Geoserver, which makes it possible to create interactive editions of historical maps.

-  * Create custom layouts by toggling viewports on and off, changing their relative proportions, and dragging them into different arrangements.

   * Set visibility intervals on a per-record basis, making it possible to create complex time-servies animations.

-  * Define hierarchical relationships among items, making it possible to curate "batches" of related elements in an exhibit that can be manipulated as a group.
+Define hierarchical relationships among items, making it possible to curate "batches" of related elements in an exhibit that can be manipulated as a group.

-  * Set record orderings or numbered waypoints to construct complex narratives that unfold content in a controlled sequence.
+  * Drag records into specific orderings or set numbered waypoints to build complex narratives that unfold content in a controlled sequence.

-Neatline is completely agnostic about the original structure of the data that is being represented and the structure of final interpretive representations of the data in the exhibit.
-The geographic footprint of an object can be depicted by any arbitrary shape or collection of shapes on the map, and the temporal footprint can be rendered as a point, a span, or a rising and falling gradient that captures uncertainty or inherent ambiguity across a time interval.

-Once data is plotted in space and time, the representations of a given object on the three "axes" are tightly coupled.
-As a user interacts with the map or the timeline, the other viewports in the exhibit automatically update to reflect the current focus of the block that is being directly manipulated.
+Once a collection of records is plotted in an exhibit, the viewports are tightly coupled.
+As the user interacts with the map or the timeline, all of the other viewports in the exhibit automatically update to reflect the focus of the viewport that is being directly manipulated.
+For example, clicking on an object on the map will automatically scroll the timeline to an associated date and display a supporting prose description.

-This combination of maps, timelines, and long-format interpretive text makes it possible to represent complex ideas, narratives, arguments, archives, and interpretations that would otherwise be difficult box into the limiting confines of simple x-y geographic coordinates and hyper-granular timestamps.
-Neatline is designed to make is possible to capture the interpretive freeplay and fuzz that form the bedrock of humanistic narrative and argument.

-Neatline is an ideal tool for these kinds of use cases:

-  * **An geographic and institutional map of 20th century literary theory**: We tend to identify clusters of conversant literary criticism with with universities, cities, and countries - the Yale school, Russian formalism, Marxism and the Frankfurt School, etc. You want to plot the institutional affiliations and career arcs of ~100 prominent 20th century literary critics, grouped by critical school, to explore to what extent the real-world locations and temporal overlaps of various critics do or do not correspond with the conceptual connections that emerge in the criticism itself.

-  * **Biographies of the signatories on the Declaration of Independence**: You want to create an interactive exhibit that "attaches" biographic information about the signatories on the Declaration of Independence to a high-resolution image of the actual document.
-The map annotation tools make it possible to draw precise, translucent outlines around the signatures on the document, and the WYSWYG text editor can interactively display long-format biographies and pictures as the user interacts with the outlines on the image.

-  * **A narrative map of the 1924 British Mount Everest expedition**: Did George Mallory and Andrew Irvine make it to the summit on June 8?
-You want to create a map showing the climing lines that the parties followed on the summit attempts, the conjectured routes that Mallory may have followed after possibly summiting the mountain, and the location of his body when it was recovered in 1999.
-The phases of the climb can be plotted as time spans, and the minute-by-minute accounts from the Odell diaries can be captured as individual points.

-  * **A map of the movements of characters and concepts in _The Tempest_**: _The Tempest_ takes place in a indeterminate space, an island outside of the moving world, an aesthetic throne for Prospero - and yet the literal, spaitla movements of the characters are described in significant detail.
-You want to use a Renaissance-era map of an island in the Mediterranean (or the West Indies, or the Carribean) to create a speculative mapping of the text - Prospero's lair, the shipwreck, the carousing of Caliban and Trinculo, the journey back to Italy, the shape and reach of Prospero's vision of selfhood.
+Neatline is not designed to generate automatic visualizations of large geospatial datasets.
+Instead, Neatline provides an open-ended interpretive environment that makes it possible to mount humanistic ideas, narratives, and arguments on maps and timelines.
+If conventional GIS tools are like a sheet of graph paper, Neatline is a sketchbook or a canvas.

 ## Installation and Configuration

-Neatline is a plugin for [Omeka][omeka], an open-source web publishing platform that makes it possible to create, curate, and display archival collections based on Dublin Core or EAD metadata.
-While the web service is designed to make it easy to experiment with Neatline and build exhibits based on real-geography base layers, using Neatline _directly_, inside of the Omeka, makes it possible to base Neatline exhibits on an underlying archive of Omeka items that conforms to rigorous and portable metadata standards.
+Neatline is a plugin for [Omeka][omeka], an open-source web publishing platform that makes it possible to create, curate, and publish archival collections based on Dublin Core or EAD metadata.
+Neatline is installed on top of Omeka, similar to a plugin for Wordpress or a Drupal module.

-Installing Omeka + Neatline is a two-step process: Omeka first, then the Neatline plugin.
-Omeka is a PHP/MySQL application that will run on almost any commercial hosting provider.
+Omeka and Neatline are PHP/MySQL applications that will run on almost any commercial hosting provider.
 Before you start, you'll need:

   1. A hosting environment that supports PHP and MySQL;
   2. A way to transfer files onto your server space and make simple text edits.
 In most cases, a simple FTP client like [FileZilla][filezilla] works well.
-  3. Credentials for a MySQL database user on your server and the name of a fresh, production database for the Omeka installation.
-If you don't already have a database user account, most commercial hosting providers provide access to a point-and-click database administration tool like phpMyAdmin where you can create databases and users.
+  3. Credentials for a MySQL user on your server and the name of a fresh, production database for the Omeka installation.
+If you don't already have a database user account, most commercial hosting providers provide access to a point-and-click database administration tool like phpMyAdmin that allows you to create databases and users.

 #### Install Omeka